motorina0/codenvy/DOCS.md

            --debug                       Displays system information
            --network ]                   Test connectivity between ${CHE_MINI_PRODUCT_NAME} sub-systems

-### Lifecycle
+### `codenvy init`
-`codenvy init` initializes an empty directory with a Codenvy configuration and instance folder where user data and runtime configuration will be stored.
+Initializes an empty directory with a Codenvy configuration and instance folder where user data and runtime configuration will be stored.
 This command creates two folders, `config` and `instance`.
 The `config` folder contains the `codenvy.ver` file which you can use to configure how the product is run.
 Other files in this folder are used by Codenvy's configuration system to structure the runtime microservices.

 These variables can be set in your local environment shell before running and they will be respected during initialization and inserted as defaults into `config/codenvy.ver`: